isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile.md

 <div class="acc-kontainer">
 	<div>
 		<input type="radio" name="acc" id="acc11">
-		<label for="acc11">How do I read the eBooks or listen to the eAudiobooks that I have borrowed?</label>
+		<label for="acc11">How do I read the eBooks or listen to the Audiobooks that I have borrowed?</label>
 <div class="acc-body">
  <p>Here are the steps:</p>
 <p><b>Step One:</b> In the app, select 'Account&rsquo;, then &lsquo;eBook Loans&rsquo; and tap on the title you want to read or listen to. </p>
-<p><b>Step Two:</b> You will see a &lsquo;Read Online&rsquo; option for eBooks or a &lsquo;Listen Online&rsquo; option for eAudiobooks.
+<p><b>Step Two:</b> You will see a &lsquo;Read Online&rsquo; option for eBooks or a &lsquo;Listen Online&rsquo; option for Audiobooks.
 Select this option to read / listen online immediately within the app. </p>
 <p><em>Please note: Reading or listening online will tap on your mobile data allowance if you are not connected to WiFi.</em></p>
 <p>If you wish to read or listen offline, you may select the &lsquo;Download&rsquo; option.
 The app will automatically launch a third-party app, Libby, to download the title.
 If you do not have the Libby app, the NLB Mobile app will prompt you to install it.</p>
 </div></div>

   <div>
         <input type="radio" name="acc" id="acc12">
-        <label for="acc12">How do I return eBooks / eAudiobooks?</label>
+        <label for="acc12">How do I return eBooks / Audiobooks?</label>

 <div class="acc-body">
-  <p>One of the most convenient features of borrowing eBooks / eAudiobooks is that they will be returned automatically after 21 days.
+  <p>One of the most convenient features of borrowing eBooks / Audiobooks is that they will be returned automatically after 21 days.
 But if you are done with them before the 21-day loan period is up, you can also return them earlier so that another person can enjoy them sooner.</p>
 <p>Just go to &lsquo;Account&rsquo;, then &lsquo;eBook Loans&rsquo;, and select the title you wish to return.
 You will see the option to &lsquo;Return early&rsquo; under the title&rsquo;s cover image.</p>

 </div></div>

 <div>
 		<input type="radio" name="acc" id="acc13">
-        <label for="acc13">How do I reserve eBooks / eAudiobooks?
+        <label for="acc13">How do I reserve eBooks / Audiobooks?
 And can I cancel the reservation?</label>
 <div class="acc-body">
   <p>If the title you wish to borrow is not available, you can reserve it free of charge.
-You can reserve up to 16 eBooks / eAudiobooks. </p>
+You can reserve up to 16 eBooks / Audiobooks. </p>
       <p>To ensure that titles are delivered at the right time for you, reserved items <b>will not be automatically borrowed</b>.
 We will notify you via email or the Libby app when your reservation is ready.
 To keep the reservation, simply respond to the notification within 10 days.</p>
 	<p>You will have three options:</p>
 	<ul>